kuoliangkwong/console-chess/Main/README.md

 1. Choose your chess piece according to the location in the grid above e.g. a2
 2. Choose your destination of your selected chess piece e.g. a3

-This game is played by 2 playes by turn.
+This game is played by 2 players by turn.